Should I Hire a Professional Headshot Photographer or Just Take a Selfie?

 How often should I update my headshot?

 Every two to three years at minimum, or any time your appearance changes significantly, a new hairstyle, significant weight change, or major career pivot.
 Your headshot should look like you do today, not like you did five years ago.
+For the full breakdown of timing by career stage, read How Often Should I Update My Headshot

-What's the single biggest mistake people make with headshots?
+What's the single biggest mistake

 Using a photo where the expression is off.
 A technically perfect photo with a stiff, uncomfortable, or hesitant expression will underperform a slightly imperfect photo where you look genuinely warm and confident every single time.
 Expression is everything.